-Grammar and Writing 1:
+Grammar and Writing 1

 This course provides an introduction to the most important aspects of formal written English, in particular academic text, and gives you an idea of English textual conventions.
 It also provides a treatment of the most important aspects of English grammar.

-Pronunciation and Presentation:
+Pronunciation and Presentation

-You conduct an analysis of your own pronunciation and learn more about the role of a non-native accent in an international setting.
-You also receive training in pronunciation, where we pay attention to prosodic features and conversational patterns.
+You will conduct an analysis of your own pronunciation and learn more about the role of a non-native accent in an international setting.
+You will also receive training in pronunciation, where we pay attention to prosodic features and conversational patterns.

-Academic Writing 2:
+Academic Writing 2

-English in my own Discipline:
+English in my own Discipline

 For specific information about each course, please visit our study guide.

-You can also separately follow any of the courses “Minor English: Grammar and Writing 1”, “Global English”, “Pronunciation and Presentation”.
+You can also separately follow any of the courses Minor English:

 Foreign students: see the website Semester in Amsterdam.

-1 semester (30 EC)
+1 Semester (30 EC)